wjsutton/ironviz_2020_gallery/README.md

 For this final section requires three files: `ironviz.html`, `image_grid.css`, & `ironviz_build_html.R`

-`ironviz.html` is a static html file which can be regenerate using an R script, `ironviz_build_html.R`.
+`ironviz.html` is a static HTML file which can be regenerated using an R script, `ironviz_build_html.R`.
 This allows any new images to be added to the gallery page automatically and it refreshes the order of the images so each entry has a fair chance of being top of the page for a while.

 `image_grid.css` is our style sheet referenced in `ironviz.html` it takes our list of images and arranges them in a grid up to 4 images wide depending on the device viewing the page.

-`ironviz_build_html.R` takes our .csv file of submission tweets from Phase 2, randomises their order and pastes them into a html file.
-As most of the html doesn’t change except the images and the number of images quoted I’ve pre-made these files and save them as .txt files under the folder `html`.
+`ironviz_build_html.R` takes our .csv file of submission tweets from Phase 2, randomises their order and pastes them into a HTML file.
+As most of the HTML doesn’t change except the images and the number of images quoted I’ve pre-made these files and save them as .txt files under the folder `html`.
-Reading/writing html files in R can be acomplished using the readLines & writeLines functions.
+Reading/writing HTML files in R can be accomplished using the readLines & writeLines functions.

 ```
 # Reading